Old Post Office (Washington, D.C.): Trump International Hotel

-Tax credit

 On November 14, 2016, the National Park Service approved Part 2 of the Trump organization's application for a tax credit in the amount of 20% of the rehabilitation cost of the building, estimated in the original application at $160 million.
 The final step would be the filing of Part 3 to collect the tax credit on the actual cost upon the completion of the construction.

-2014 redevelopment

 Under the 2008 redevelopment law, Congress had 30 days to disapprove the lease or it would become final.
 Anticipating no problems from the legislature, GSA began relocating the existing federal tenants in the Old Post Office Building.

 Another major regulatory hurdle was cleared by The Trump Organization in early July 2013.
 The staff of the National Capital Planning Commission recommended to the agency that it approve the redevelopment plans.
 The NCPC staff report suggested that GSA and The Trump Organization continue to work on exterior signage designs to ensure they are appropriate.
 The full commission approved the staff report and gave preliminary approval to the company's building plans.
 The NCPC asked the organization to return in fall 2013 with final plans.

 On August 5, 2013, Congress allowed the lease between GSA and The Trump Organization to go into force.
 The Washington Business Journal reported that the lease called for a 263-room (another source said 270-room) hotel and for Trump to spend $250 million on renovations.
 The D.C.
 Preservation League (the former Don't Tear It Down) said it supported the Trump redevelopment of the site.

 The Trump Organization hired the interior design firm of Hirsch Bedner Associates to work on the interior of the Old Post Office Building.

 The $200 million renovation began on May 1, 2014, with the closure of the clock tower.
 Changes to the structure's exterior included the removal of the words "OLD POST OFFICE" from the central arch of the building's main entrance and the placement beneath that arch of a bar containing the words "TRUMP INTERNATIONAL HOTEL".

-Opening of Trump International Hotel

-Opening

 The Trump International Hotel Washington, D.C. opened to paying guests with a "soft opening" on September 12, 2016.
 The hotel's grand opening was celebrated on October 26, 2016.